-All students are provided with financial support that includes a stipend of $29,000 for 2015-2016, $1,500 relocation allowance, tuition and fees, and health insurance.
+All students are provided with financial support that includes a stipend of $29,000 for 2015-2016, $500 relocation allowance, tuition and fees.
 There are no teaching or other specific requirements beyond those of the academic program.
 Pursuit of the PhD degree is a full-time endeavor and no other remunerative work is allowed.
 Continuous registration and satisfactory academic standing are required during all terms.

 The University of Alabama at Birmingham encourages application from and gives full consideration to all candidates for admission and financial aid without respect to age, sex, sexual orientation, race, disability unrelated to program performance, color, religion or national origin.